Volunteering at ILS

 Indiana Legal Services (ILS) is a law office with a heart!
-Since 1974, regional level legal services programs in Indiana have received funding from the Legal Services Corporation.
-As of January 1, 2001, several of these regional programs merged to become Indiana Legal Services, Inc. ILS assists in civil areas such as housing, public benefits, consumer, health, and family law.
+ILS assists in civil areas such as housing, public benefits, consumer, health, and family law.
 The organization advocates on behalf of its clients in state and federal courts, with landlords and nursing homes, and before administrative bodies such as the Social Security Administration, the Division of Family and Children, the unemployment office, housing authorities, and township trustees.

 Volunteers come from local communities and represent a varied cross-section of people and backgrounds.
 All share a dedicated interest in helping low-income persons gain equal access to justice.
-Volunteers are homemakers, students, retired persons, teachers, nurses, persons working full or part time, and YOU!
+Besides lawyers and paralegals, volunteers are also homemakers, grad and undergrad students, retired persons, teachers, nurses, persons working full or part time, and YOU!
 They are busy people who share their skills, time, and talents to help the lives of others.
-Some volunteers participate in RSVP (Retired and Senior Volunteer Program), a national program through which volunteers who are 55 years and older are eligible for mileage reimbursement.

 Being a volunteer with ILS is interesting and challenging work, full of learning opportunities.
 Student volunteers integrate course work with the realities of social problems as they explore potential careers.
 Volunteering at ILS may also qualify as an academic internship for college students.
 Feel the satisfaction of helping someone in need, develop new interests and skills, and gain insights into yourself and community service.